vfremaux/moodle-block_use_stats/readme.txt

 Add a block in any workspace you use.
 Compilation will be visible to the current user, with no restrictions if he is a teacher.

 Students may be given access to their own report, if the instance is programmed for by the teacher within a course context, or by the administrator out of a course context (MyMoodle, general pages)

-## Language files ##

-For Moodle < 1.7.0, copy the lang directory in the adequate location.